-Casco Bay Community Garden is Portland’s newest garden, built in 2015 through a series of volunteer workdays.
+Casco Bay Community Garden was built in 2015 through a series of volunteer workdays.
 Gardeners tend their plots overlooking Casco Bay, and named this garden in honor of the beautiful view.
 The garden was constructed using a permaculture technique called “lasagna layering” in order to build healthy soil; the lasagna layers (in order) include granite dust, manure, seaweed, leaf matter, compost, newspaper, and hay.
 This same approach is being applied to a new communal growing space at the garden that will be managed cooperatively.

 Common Share Garden on the Eastern Promenade

 Common Share Garden on the Eastern Prom was finished in the fall of 2016 and sits next to the Casco Bay Community Garden.
 This new space presents a new model of community gardening in which gardeners share the whole garden instead of tending individual plots.
 Common Share gardeners plant and manage the space together, splitting the harvest among everyone involved.